grant-king/ML_progress/log.md

 I've set up MongoDB so that soon I can try and feed these items into it.

+May 7, 2019

+**Today's Progress:** Continued plant spider.
+Started plant mailer.
+Started UCI project planning course on Coursera.
+Datacamp practice.

+**Thoughts:** The plant spider is ready to save all plants to a jl file and all plant images to the appropriate pictures directory.
+I'll keep tinkering with it for  a few days to make sure I like how it is set up before scraping everything.
+I think it will take a long time.
+I should figure out how long it will take and plan to do it during off hours.

+I have the last three pages of plants and their images saved as a test for planning the daily plant mailer script.
+I've started planning in a notebook.
+I am considering using the imaging library to add the text over a darkened image.
+Alternatively I might rebuild the text into html and insert the image.
+I will send the result with smtp.

+UCI project planning course is first of four in a specialization on Coursera.
+This first course is six weeks.
+It is not geared for any kind of software development.
+It sounds like it will be helpful, but I'm not sure yet.
+I think it will be good to have this industry agnostic version before I get back to learning more about development paradigms.

 # **Links to work:**
 ## Jupyter Notebooks